Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

 • Affordable bear viewing and whale watching holidays

-Juneau first came to our attention mainly because it was known as one of the best places to see Humpbacks bubble netting in Alaska.
+Juneau first came to our attention because it was known as one of the best places to see Humpbacks bubble netting in Alaska.
 Indeed, on our first visit there, we had unbelievable sightings of this unique behaviour, as well as several full body breeches by adult Humpbacks – simply amazing.
 We also found out that there were several floatplane providers flying out of the main Juneau airport (there is a floating dock close by!) who organised fly-in bear viewing tours to salmon rich rivers nearby.
 We were lucky enough to visit both Pack Creek and Waterfall Creek during our stay and the bear viewing was great – for different reasons – in both locations.
 Bear viewing out of Juneau also presents a more affordable Alaska bear safari option for visitors and you can also use the Alaska Marine Ferry service to link up communities like Juneau and Wrangell; both of which have great bear viewing and whale watching operators.

 • A truly unique chance to see brown and black bears fishing for salmon at the same location